anutechofficial/FinMaster/README.md

 ### FV (Future Value)

-The FV (Future Value) function in Javascript is used to calculate the future value of an investment based on periodic, constant payments and a constant interest rate.
+The FV (Future Value) function is used to calculate the future value of an investment based on periodic, constant payments and a constant interest rate.
 This function helps in determining how much an investment will grow over time.

 ```javascript
 const fv = finMaster.FV(rate, nper, pmt, pv, type);